cblevins/mtp2016/schedule.md

 **Week 4: Spatial Connections (2/10)**

+- Come to class with the map you have selected for your first paper
 - Elizabeth Fenn, *Pox Americana: The Great Smallpox Epidemic of 1775-82*:
 	* [Introduction (pp. 3-11)](https://sakai.rutgers.edu/x/s6Kk23)
 	* [Chapter 5: Entierros (pp. 133-166)](https://sakai.rutgers.edu/x/IYNhZ6)